wazo-platform/wazo-doc/source/system/xivo-dird/stock_plugins.rst

 list_url (optional)
     the URL used to list all available entries.
 This URL is used to retrieve favorites.

-searched_columns
-    the columns to use for the search.

-delimiter
+delimiter (optional)
     the field delimiter in the CSV result.
+Default: ','

 timeout (optional)
-    the number of seconds before the lookup on the web service is aborted, default is 10 seconds.
+    the number of seconds before the lookup on the web service is aborted.
+Default: 10.

 .. _dird-backend-ldap: